Refinitiv/Real-Time-SDK/README.md

 If your system does not already have libxml2 available, you can build the version that is contained in this release.
 Just navigate to `ema/Src/libxml/src` and run the makefile or windows project file.

 **For Windows**:
 The *libxml2* library will be created in `ema/Src/libxml/src/Libs`.
-Copy the resultant `Libs` directory to the corresponding platform `ema/Src/Libs` directory show below.
+Copy the resultant `Libs` directory to the corresponding platform `ema/Libs` directory.

 **For Linux**: (This will be fixed in a subsequent release to be consistent with Windows) The *libxml2* library will be created in `ema/Src/libxml/src/<platform>` where `<platform>` is `OL7_64_gcc482` or `RHEL6_64_GCC444`.